 Mr. Northcross is experienced in utility revenue financings, particularly for water and sewer utilities.
 He has structured about 80 sewer and water revenue bond issues for over 30 water districts, sewer districts and cities since 1983, including private placements with commercial banks.
 Most recently he secured funding for severely drought impacted water utility on the central coast for a desalination plant and for the City of Napa’s water utility in the immediate aftermath of the South Napa Earthquake.
 He has also arranged financing for two major public utilities in the midst of major litigation regarding Proposition 218 and the legality of their water rates.
 Projects financed include the acquisition of new water supply, water treatment plants and upgrades to newly acquired service area infrastructure.
 Mr. Northcross is active in water policy issues for the State, serving on the Water Committee of the Bay Area Council and the SRF committee of the California Association of Sanitation Agencies.

-Mr. Northcross has been a leading innovator in financing climate change infrastructure, serving as financial advisor for the Resilient by Design Bay Area Challenge, a collaboration to strengthen the Bay Area’s resilience to climate change, as well as on the Bay Conservation and Development Commissions Financing the Future committee.
+Mr. Northcross leads the firm’s Climate Change Infrastructure Group and has provided financial advisory services to groups such as Resilient by Design Bay Area Challenge, a collaboration to strengthen the Bay Area’s resilience to climate change, as well as on the Bay Conservation and Development Commissions Financing the Future committee.

 Mr. Northcross’s career has also been focused on the interface between public finance and land development.
-He is a leader in California in negotiating both public-private partnerships for both land secured debt and redevelopment.
+His experience includes negotiating public-private partnerships for development including the use of land-secured financing structures.
 He has negotiated public-private partnerships for the successful development of major mixed use projects throughout the State.
 Since the early-1990s, Mr. Northcross has negotiated the restructuring and workout of nearly $200 million in either defaulted or highly stressed municipal bond issues.
-He also has significant experience in negotiating joint ventures between different public agencies – with notable success in putting together bond funded risk sharing programs for cities, counties, and school districts in California.
+He also has experience in negotiating joint ventures between different public agencies – with notable success in putting together bond funded risk sharing programs for cities, counties, and school districts in California.

 When not working on solutions to tough problems for his clients, Mr. Northcross serves on a variety of non-profit corporation boards.
 He is also a proud recipient of the Norman Bright trophy in the annual Dipsea Race, the oldest cross country foot race in the nation.
 Mr. Northcross is also the Treasurer of the West Point Inn Association, a non-profit that runs a 115 year old hike-in lodging in the parklands of Mt.
 Tamalpais.
 He graduated from the University of California at Irvine in 1973.

-Mr. Scriven has developed an expertise in lease, utility revenue, land secured and pension restructuring transactions.
+Mr. Scriven has experience in lease, utility revenue, land-secured and pension obligation restructuring financing structures.
 His assignments have ranged from large, AAA metropolitan city credits to non-rated, “story bond” financings in remote locations.
 As banker and advisor, he has successfully structured and closed, variable rate notes, interest rate swaps and caps, forward closing bonds, anticipation notes, transactions with extraordinary redemption flexibility, as well as many long-term fixed rate bonds.
 Mr. Scriven draws upon his years as an investment banker to advise his clients on how they may best match their goals and objectives with feasible solutions that will be accepted by underwriters and investors.
-Additionally, he uses this detailed experience to assist his clients during the bond sale process to be an active participant to help secure optimal results.
+Additionally, he uses this years of experience to assist his clients during the bond sale process to be an active participant to help secure optimal results.

 Between virtual visits to city halls and time spent in the office, Eric actively seeks out outdoor adventures.
 Kings Canyon, Colorado’s Crested Buttes, Half Dome, Glacier NP, the Mt.
 Shasta summit and the Grand Canyon—and always the Pacific Ocean—are recent and very memorable destinations!